Charles M. Schulz: Religion

-Reared in a nominally Lutheran family, Schulz was active in the Church of God as a young adult and later taught Sunday school at a United Methodist Church.
+Brought up in a Lutheran family, Schulz was active in the Church of God as a young adult and later taught Sunday school at a United Methodist Church.
 In the 1960s, Robert L. Short interpreted certain themes and conversations in Peanuts as consistent with parts of Christian theology, and used them as illustrations in his lectures on the Gospel, as explained in his book The Gospel According to Peanuts, the first of several he wrote on religion, Peanuts, and popular culture.

-Schulz's daughter, Amy, was drawn to join the Church of Jesus Christ of Latter-day Saints by a Latter-day Saint boyfriend.
+Schulz's daughter, Amy, joined the Church of Jesus Christ of Latter-day Saints during her relationship with a Latter-day Saint boyfriend.
 According to Amy, Schulz told her that the "church is either true or it's a hoax.
 And I think it's a hoax."
 Although Schulz was disenchanted by Mormonism and his daughter's conversion, he continued to support her and, according to Amy, told her that he appreciated the bond between the two of them created by her belief "in Christ and the scriptures."

 From the late 1980s, Schulz said in interviews that some people had described him as a "secular humanist" but that he did not know one way or the other:

 In 2013, Schulz's widow said: